Introduction

 - Bake in the preheated oven for 25-30 minutes, or until the crust is golden brown and the topping is set and lightly browned.

-- Let the Speckkuchen cool for about 10 minutes before slicing and serving.
+- Let the homemade Speckkuchen cool for about 10 minutes before slicing and serving.

 Serving Suggestions

 Traditionally, Speckkuchen is served warm, cut into rectangular pieces, and enjoyed as a main dish with a simple green salad on the side.
+Fresh from the oven, this homemade Speckkuchen delivers rich flavor and rustic charm in every bite.
+For a lighter contrast to the rich bacon topping, serve it alongside a refreshing lemon herb macaroni salad packed with fresh herbs and vibrant flavors.
 However, it’s also wonderful as:

 - An appetizer cut into smaller pieces